Relintai/pandemonium_engine/README.md

 - Create something similar to sfw but it's a build system.
 - Create a simple scripting language (or take PScript for example) using sfw, and just use that for the build.
 - Use an extremely portable scripting language like lua or python directly.
 Lua would be preferable, as it's very stable, but I don't like the syntax that much.
-Pyhton is annoying because it's ever changing, but it's syntax is better.
+Python is annoying because it's ever changing, but it's syntax is better.
 - Fork SCons, publish it on pypi and just use that.
 If I have to fork I'd rather also get rid of pypi as a dependency too.
 - Continue with the SCSCons built in scons thing, so it doesn't have to be installed anymore.